sharathpend/ECE592_Assignment1/README.md

 Assignment 1: AES-128 Implementataion with a given fixed secret key and expanded keys.Bonus: Decrypt function.

-These set of matlab scripts can encrypt and decrypt a 128-bit plain_text/cipher_text (in hexadecimal) with a given fixed secret key and its expanded keys (as per assignment instruction).Secret Key is fixed to be: 0x000102030405060708090a0b0c0d0e0f
+These set of matlab scripts can encrypt and decrypt a 128-bit plain_text/cipher_text (in hexadecimal) with a given fixed secret key and its expanded keys (as per assignment instruction).
+Secret Key is fixed to be: 0x000102030405060708090a0b0c0d0e0f

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx